sogriffin98/northernbug.github.io/meetings.md

 NorthernBUG meetings are open to **anyone** interested in bioinformatics or its application in life science research and beyond. **Meetings are free**, single-track and single day, with costs covered by the host institution.
-The meetings are govern by our [code of conduct](https://northernbug.github.io/code_of_conduct/).
+The meetings are governed by our [code of conduct](https://northernbug.github.io/code_of_conduct/).
 We particularly encourage researchers in the early stages of their career to attend and present their work.
 It's a great forum to practice your talks, float new ideas and approaches, and present early work.